JDeeth/build-a-flask-api/step09/README.rst

 The ``schemas.py`` file defines a Marshmallow schema for a puppy.
 A schema defines how to transform an instance of a class into a dictionary, or vice versa.
-Since we're using the integration systems that I mentioned earlier, we can subclass from ModelSchema_, and it knows how to introspect a SQLAlchemy model.
+Since we're using the integration systems that I mentioned earlier, we can subclass from SQLAlchemyAutoSchema_, and it knows how to introspect a SQLAlchemy model.

 In the ``puppy.py`` file, we've modified the ``get_puppy()`` and